Covid-19: Events, performances and festivals

 Events in public outdoor spaces

 It is likely that businesses and venues will need to follow COVID-19 Secure guidelines for some time and events in public outdoor spaces that are organised by businesses, charitable or political organisations, and public bodies, will need to take reasonable steps to mitigate the risk of transmission, in line with COVID-19 Secure guidance and including completion of a risk assessment.
 Limits on numbers may apply.

 The Events Industry Forum has produced guidance for organisers of events during the Covid-19 pandemic.
 Social distancing and hygiene facilities are extremely important when large numbers of people are gathered in one place and organisers have a responsibility to manage visitor's behaviour.

 Theatres, concert hall and cinemas

-Theatres, concert halls and cinema should follow the government's performing arts Guidance.
+Theatres, concert halls and cinemas should follow the government's Guidance.